ing-bank/lion/packages/checkbox-group/README.md

 ```

 > Make sure that the checkbox-group also has a name attribute, this is necessary for the [lion-form](?path=/docs/forms-form-overview--page)'s serialization result.

-## Live Demo/Documentation

-> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/forms-checkbox-group--default-story) for a live demo and API documentation

 ## Features